scummvm/scummvm/doc/docportal/settings/how_to_settings.rst

 In the configuration file
 ==========================

 See the :doc:`configuration file <../advanced_topics/configuration_file>` page for more information on how to do this.
-Configuration keywords are listed in the Settings pages below the description of each setting, in italics.
+Configuration keys are listed in the Settings pages, after the description of each setting, in italics.